uptonking/note4yaoo/note-ux-design-material.md

 -  Before a test ends, ensure that any elements attached to the DOM have been removed.
 - how to create a component instance for a single element
   - `const comp = new MDCFoo(document.querySelector('.mdc-foo'));`

 - ### [Theming Guide](https://github.com/material-components/material-components-web/blob/master/docs/theming.md)
+- tips
+  - 全局级theme基于sass变量，组件级theme基于css vars

 - MDC Web includes a theming system designed to make it easy to change your application's colors.
-- MDC Web supports theming with Sass and with CSS Custom Property, with plans for CDN support as well, once that service is available.
+- At the moment, MDC Web supports theming with Sass and with CSS Custom Property, with plans for CDN support as well, once that service is available.
 - MDC Web theming, like Material Design theming, uses two main colors: primary and secondary.
+  - The primary color is used throughout most of the application and components, as the main color for your application.
   - The secondary color is used for floating action buttons and other interactive elements, serving as visual contrast to the primary.
   - MDC Web also defines a surface color, which is used as a background in components.
+  - Finally, MDC Web has a number of text colors,
+    - which are used for rendering text and other shapes on top of the primary, secondary and background colors
+    - These are specified as either dark or light, in order to provide sufficient contrast to what's behind them
+- color-usage
+  - Primary, used for most text.
+  - Secondary, used for text which is lower in the visual hierarchy.
+  - Hint, used for text hints
+    - (such as those in text fields and labels).
+  - Disabled, used for text in disabled components and content.
+  - Icon, used for icons.
+  - On-surface, used for text that is on top of a surface background.
+  - On-secondary, used for text that is on top of a secondary - background.
+  - On-primary, used for text that is on top of a primary background.

+- Building a themed application
+  - each card to have a color scheme that matches its category
+- Step 1: No theming
+- Step 2: Use the MDC Web colors in your own markup
+  - Not everything has a `--primary` option, though, particularly where it comes to your own markup
+  - Bad approach: write your own custom CSS rules
+  - that would not take advantage of MDC Web's theming and would thus be brittle(脆弱的；易碎的)
   - MDC Web provides a number of CSS classes as part of the `mdc-theme` module to help you tackle this problem in a more maintainable way.
+  - `mdc-theme--primary-bg, mdc-theme--on-primary`
+- Step 3: Changing the theme with Sass
+  - The application-wide theme colors that are used as the default across your entire application can be set in Sass.
+  - This is as easy as defining three variables (`$primary/$secondary/$background`) in your Sass file, before importing any MDC Web modules.
+  - These definitions will override the defaults included in the mdc-theme module, which every themeable component depends on.
+  - As for the text colors, these will all be automatically calculated from the primary, secondary and background you provide, as part of the Sass definitions in mdc-theme
+- Step 4: Changing the theme with CSS Custom Properties
-- Changing the theme with Sass variables affects the whole application,
+  - Changing the theme with Sass variables affects the whole application
+  - The generated MDC Web CSS uses CSS Custom Properties with hardcoded fallbacks,
+    - which are set to the colors provided in Sass.
+    - This means that you can define your default theme in Sass (like we did above),
+    - but override it in CSS, dependent on context or user preference.
-- Changing the theme with CSS Custom Properties  by simply redefining the custom property at some level.
+  - you can easily override the colors that get used in MDC Web components by simply redefining the custom property at some level.
+  - The custom properties used by MDC Web follow a similar naming convention to the Sass variables and CSS classes
+  - The problem is that we only set the `--mdc-theme-primary` custom property.
+    - Whereas setting `$mdc-theme-primary` in Sass allows for calculating all the related text colors, it's currently not possible to perform those complex contrast calculations in CSS.
+    - This means you'll also have to set all the related text colors
   - Ideally, we should set all of the text colors on primary, since we never know which one an MDC Web component might use.

-- Most MDC Web components provide a set of Sass mixins to customize their appearance, such as changing the fill color, ink color, stroke width, etc. T
+- Most MDC Web components provide a set of Sass mixins to customize their appearance, such as changing the fill color, ink color, stroke width, etc.

+- Color Theming
+  - You can define the theme color sass variables before importing any MDC Web components
+  - Inevitably there will be some components that do not work "out of the box".
+    - To fix problems with accessibility and design, we suggest you use our Sass mixins, such as `button.filled-accessible()`
+  - Only a very limited number of Material Design color customization features are supported for non-Sass clients.
+    - They are a set of CSS custom properties, and a set of CSS classes.

+- Shape Theming
+  - Currently shape system for web only supports rounded corners.
+  - Only rounded shape designs are currently supported to be customized with sass variables
+  - Do not use percentage values with custom properties, since they cannot be resolved by `shape.radius()` at runtime.

 - ### [Integrating MDC Web into Frameworks](https://github.com/material-components/material-components-web/blob/master/docs/integrating-into-frameworks.md)
 - MDC Web was designed to be integrated as easily as possible into any and all web frameworks.